n-tropy247/stdlinux_config/README.md

 ## Note

-A fair amount of this repo is intended to provide customization options to make it easier and nicer to code on stdlinux from a command-line.
-It is not necessary to use PuTTY if you follow this guide, but I have personally found it to be more stable than FastX.
-Please feel free to cherry-pick what you actually want from this repo.
 Feel free also to modify and re-upload to your own repo.
 Everything here is free to use.

 ![setup example image](https://github.com/n-tropy247/stdlinux_config/blob/assets/images/stdlinux_setup.PNG)